-The application must be completed and submitted in accordance with continuation award RFA guidelines for submission or the proposal may be disqualified.
+The application must be completed and submitted in accordance with RFA guidelines for submission or the proposal may be disqualified.
 Applications for funding will undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
 These decisions are within the complete discretion of CJCC.

-A. Basic Information
+Basic Information

-The first section of the application includes basic information about the applicant agency and its main points of contact.
+The first section includes basic information about the applicant agency and its main points of contact for the application.
 Failure to enter accurate agency and contact information may result in a miscategorization of an application and a delay in funds.